Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Badavi Linga – The Eternal Shiva

-Just a few steps from Lakshmi Narasimha, hidden inside a modest stone chamber, stands Badavi Linga, the largest Shiva Lingam in Hampi.
-Towering three meters high, this black stone Lingam is always partially submerged in water, thanks to a continuous water channel flowing through the shrine.
+Just a few steps away from the Lakshmi Narasimha Statue stands the Badavi Linga, the largest Shiva Lingam in Hampi.
+Enshrined inside a modest stone chamber, this massive black granite lingam rises nearly three meters high and is always partially submerged in water, thanks to a natural stream that flows continuously through the shrine.

 Badavalinga in Hampi—where the sacred Shivalinga rests in silent waters.